Bell's palsy is a sudden weakness or paralysis on one side of the face. It is usually a temporary condition.

 For most, treatment is not needed.
 You may be referred to a specialist if you have eye problems, if your symptoms worsen, or if your recovery takes longer than expected.

 If an underlying cause of the Bell's palsy is known, it may be treated.
 Treatment for underlying conditions may include medication or surgery.

 Your doctor may prescribe corticosteroids if your symptoms have been present for a short time.
 This is a medication that can decrease swelling and pain.

-Antiviral medications along with corticosteroids may be recommended.
+Antiviral medications along with corticosteroids may be advised.
 There is no evidence that antiviral medication alone has any benefit.

 If the paralysis includes your eyelid, you may need to protect your eye.
 This may include:

-Massaging of the weakened facial muscles may also help.
+Massaging the weakened facial muscles may also help.

 Physical therapy may be advised to improve function.

-Symptoms can be very distressing.
+Symptoms can be distressing.
 Counseling can help you manage emotional issues and make appropriate adjustments.

 Centers for Disease Control and Prevention